 Motivation is an employee's intrinsic enthusiasm about and drive to accomplish activities related to work.
-Motivation is that internal drive that causes an individual to decide to take action.
+Motivation is the internal drive that causes an individual to decide to take action.

-An individual's motivation is influenced by biological, intellectual, social and emotional factors.
-As such, motivation is a complex, not easily defined, an intrinsic driving force that can also be influenced by external factors.
+An individual's motivation is influenced by biological, intellectual, social, and emotional factors.
+As such, motivation is a complex force that can also be influenced by external factors.

 How to Encourage Motivation at Work

+Every person has activities, events, people, and goals in their life that they find motivating.
 The trick for employers is to figure out how to inspire employee motivation at work.
-To create a work environment in which an employee is motivated about work involves both intrinsically satisfying and extrinsically encouraging factors.
+To create a work environment in which an employee is motivated about their job involves both intrinsically satisfying and extrinsically encouraging factors.

-Even when they understand the importance of motivation, they lack the skill and knowledge to provide a work environment that fosters employee motivation.
+While employers understand that they need to provide a work environment that creates motivation, many fail to understand the significance of motivation in accomplishing the company's mission and vision.
+Even when they understand the importance of motivation, employers often lack the skill and knowledge to provide a work environment that fosters employee motivation.

-Too often, organizations fail to pay attention to the employee relations, communication, recognition, and involvement issues that are most important to people.
+That's because, too often, organizations don't pay attention to employee relations, communication, recognition, and involvement issues that are most important to people.

 10 Factors to Encourage Motivation

-- Positively managing employees within a success framework of goals, measurements, and clear expectations.
+- Managing employees within a doable framework of goals, measurements, and clear expectations

 Minimize Rules and Policies for Employee Motivation

 The first step in creating a motivating work environment is to stop taking actions that are guaranteed to demotivate people.
-Identify and take the actions that will motivate people.
-It’s a balancing act.
+Three of the top conditions that demotivate employees are not giving workers the tools they need to do their jobs, not telling employees what is expected of them, and bosses that don't listen to underlings.

-- Make only the minimum number of rules and policies needed to protect your organization legally and create order in the workplace.
+- Make only the minimum number of rules and policies needed to protect your organization legally.

 - Publish the rules and policies and educate all employees.

-- Address individual dysfunctional behaviors on a need-to basis with counseling, progressive discipline, and performance improvement plans.
+- Address individual dysfunctional behaviors on an as-need basis with counseling, progressive discipline, and performance improvement plans.

 - Clearly communicate workplace expectations and guidelines for professional behavior.